mconcas/tans/README.md

 TANS
 ====

-This repository is a collection ofclasses and macro for a vertexer simulation.
+This repository is a collection of classes and macro for a vertexer simulation.
 These are going to run using the [ROOT](http://root.cern.ch/drupal) framework for data analysis.